joagre/ratatoskr/ideas/r.md

 ```

 A class may opt to implement a certain interface.
 The interface
-defines which member variables and functions that are mandatory in a
+defines which member variables and functions that should be mandatory
-class.
-An interface look like this:
+in a class.
+An interface can look like this:

 ```
 interface Bar {